 Duncan Spence is the combination of my father’s and my mother’s family names.
 When I write, I feel as if I am using the best of what they each gave me to the best of my ability.
 Their gift to me is this passion for writing out whatever has to be said.
 They were the authors of my life; their names are the author of this narrative on my life.
 In real life I remain who I am.

 Initially, I wanted to use the blog to rant about politics and philosophy, but I was never able to get it started – even although the binary logic of the Scottish independence referendum forced me to work out exactly my position.
 It seemed too difficult though to pluck a narrative from thin air and to begin blogging – there are many much more articulate and knowledgable political commentators out there, and I did not feel that I could contribute anything original or interesting.
 When, in the summer of 2015, as I was completing the Glen Lyon Horseshoe, I realised that I wanted to climb as many Munros as I could before I died from the effects of the prostate cancer that was allegedly spreading aggressively throughout my body, the blog was presented with a context.
 At the start of 2016 I posted tentatively for the first time about climbing mountains with cancer and began (retrospectively) recording my achievements.

 This blog has become a partial record of this unfolding journey.
 With every new summit I reach, my view of the massive topography of this country expands, my mind is brought into contact with its insignificance and my body rejuvenated.
-In this writing it is my privilege to share my experience of this vital connection, this glimpse of something less denatured than the daily toils and illusions of society.
+No matter how dreadful I feel, no matter how bleak the prognosis, no matter how troubled and desperate, getting out into the hills sets everything into perspective.
+In this writing it is my privilege to share the experience of this vital connection, this glimpse of something less denatured than the daily toils and illusions of society.

 Not everybody reads these words for the same reasons.